fabian-sp/snspp/README.md

 * `huber_loss`: the Huber loss function.
 * `squared_hinge_loss`: the squared hinge loss.

+The definitions for these classes can be found in `snspp/helper/loss1`, `snspp/helper/loss2` and `snspp/helper/tstudent`.

 and regularizers
 * `L1Norm`: the l1-norm.
 * `Ridge`: the squared l2-norm (known from ridge regression).
+* `Zero`: the constant zero function for unregularized problems.

-The definitions for these classes can be found in `snspp/helper/lasso` and `snspp/helper/tstudent`.
+The definitions for these classes can be found in `snspp/helper/regz`.

 Note that for optimal performance `f` and `phi` should be [Numba jitted classes](https://numba.pydata.org/numba-doc/dev/user/jitclass.html).

 ## First-order methods